Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# Template Literals in JSX
+# Display Current Date and Time in JSX in React JS

-this code is used to how we can use Template Literals in JSX.

-we basically use html within javascript and again need to use javascript within html.
+Display Current Date and Time Dynamically